 The District received an Unmodified financial audit.
 An unmodified or "clean" opinion is issued when the auditor is able to state that the financial statements are fairly presented in all material respects in conformity with generally accepted accounting principles (GAAP).
-For the federal compliance audit, all 8 programs audited received an Unmodified audit.
-The District also received an Unmodified state compliance audit.
+For the federal compliance audit, eight (8) programs received an Unmodified audit opinion and one (1) program was Qualified.
+The District received an Unmodified state compliance audit.

-There were 12 audit findings in 2018-19 as there were in 2017-18.
-The amount of questioned costs increased from \$63,132 to \$616,263.
-Despite the increase in audit questioned cost, primarily due to an increase in sample size, the District continues to remain fully committed to strong compliance with Federal and State guidelines, as evidenced by a relatively stable number of audit findings.
+There were 12 audit findings in 2019-20 as there were in 2018-19.
+The amount of questioned costs increased from \$616,263 to \$1,415,434, primarily due to an oversight in earmarking requirements.
+Despite the increase in audit questioned cost, the District continues to remain fully committed to strong compliance with Federal and State guidelines, as evidenced by a relatively stable number of audit findings.
 The District will continue to work with schools and offices to focus on resolving these areas of internal control and compliance issues.